lukealford/abb-speedtest-cli/README.md

 # abb-speedtest

-A CLI tool for running https://speed.aussiebroadband.com.au  in a headless envoriment
+A CLI tool for running https://speed.aussiebroadband.com.au  in a headless environment

 **Setup**